 It’s fairly obvious that I’ve embarked on another round of Whole30 if you’re following me on Instagram.
 The first was last year.
 I try not to clutter what is a travel based account with too many home cooked food pics but I can’t help but share the beautiful plates of food that showcase themselves at our table every evening.
-Hopefully you’ve heard of Whole30 by now, it seems to be all the rage.
+Hopefully you’ve heard of Whole30 by now.
 Whole30 is a way of eating that focuses on lots of vegetables, proteins like eggs, fish and lean meats and some fruit.
 If organic, all the better.
 Click here if you need an introduction.

-There is benefit from being labeled as the latest thing in healthy weight loss programs, such as awareness and social media attention.
+There is benefit from being labeled as the latest and greatest in healthy weight loss programs, public awareness and social media attention come to mind.
 Thats how I came to learn of it.
 However, Whole30 is not a fad diet, but more of a lifestyle.
 This is old terminology I know but let me tell you why that is.
-Whole30 is not necessarily all about weight loss, its about restoring your body to optimal health via nutritious, non processed eating.
+Whole30 is not necessarily just about weight loss, it’s about restoring your body to optimal health via nutritious, non processed eating.